anymod/guide/docs/examples/custom-scripts.md

 ### 3. Add an external script

-Click the gear (cog) in the header of the JS panel to open the mod's JavaScript settings.
+Click the JS Assets tab.
 From there, you can either choose a script from the dropdown menu or paste a URL to other scripts.

 Paste the URL for the Google Charts script: `https://www.gstatic.com/charts/loader.js`